florianheinemann/express-sslify/README.md

 var app = express();

-// use HTTPS(true) in case you are behind a load balancer (e.g. Heroku) app.use(enforce.HTTPS());
+// Use enforce.HTTPS({ trustProtoHeader: true }) in case you are behind
+// a load balancer (e.g. Heroku).
+See further comments below app.use(enforce.HTTPS());

 http.createServer(app).listen(app.get('port'), function() {